-The course is intended for suitably qualified graduates currently working in or aspiring to work in the Pharmaceutical Industry - in particular non Pharmacy graduates employed in quality control or quality assurance roles requiring specialised training, retraining or upgrading of skills.
+It is intended for suitably qualified graduates currently working in or aspiring to work in the pharmaceutical industry - in particular non-pharmacy graduates employed in quality control or quality assurance roles requiring specialised training, retraining or upgrading of skills.
 The course may also be attractive to technical managers in regulatory affairs, product development and other related areas.
 The objective is to equip graduates with the appropriate analysis skills required by the pharmaceutical and veterinary manufacturing industries.

 The course is available for full-time study over one calendar year or part-time over two years and consists of lectures, workshop and laboratory work.
 Part-time teaching is normally scheduled for Fridays during academic terms.
 The course comprises lectures, workshops, seminars, laboratory work, written assignments and factory visits.
 In addition each student must write a major essay on a designated topic in the area of pharmaceutical analysis.
 Students proceeding to a M.Sc. degree will be required to undertake a research project and present a detailed scientific report at the end of the course.